 Unlike the Epson VS250 projector, this projector offers an audio-out option, which gives the user the ability to connect an external speaker system.
 Also, this projector can be mounted on a tripod where the Epson VS250 can not be.

 The feature we like the most is the SuperEco mode that reduces power consumption by 70%.
 When this mode is selected, the lamp in the projector can project for 15,000 hours.
-Another great feature is the plug and play set up.
+Another great feature is the plug-and-play setup.
 Just plug in all the wires, and the projector will play from the source chosen.
-This easy set up is comparable to the Acer H5382BD.
+This easy setup is comparable to the Acer H5382BD.

-3. Kodak Luma 150 Pocket Projector
+3. Kodak Luma 150 Mini Pocket Projector

 Although this pocket projector is ideal for the teacher who moves from classroom to classroom or even building to building, the rechargeable battery only lasts about 2 hours when fully charged.
 Before using this device, you must charge it for four full hours.

-The best way to use this projector is to use a laptop and connecting through an HDMI cable.
+The best way to use this projector is to use a laptop and connect it through an HDMI cable.
 This projector offers the ability to mount to a tripod, like the ViewSonic.
-A smaller and sleeker design compared to the Epson VS250 SVGA, you get what you pay for with this projector.
+With a smaller and sleeker design than the Epson VS250 SVGA, you get what you pay for with this projector.

-4. ACER H5382BD Projector
+4. ACER H5382BD Home Theater Projector

 There are many positive aspects to this impressive projector.
 First, it connects in three easy steps.
 Whether connecting using HDMI, VGA, or USB, it is easy to connect.
 The wireless connection is also simple.
 With the wireless connection, the presenter has the freedom to move around the room.